The following is the basic process for EB-5 investors in EB-5 New York State, LLC projects.

 Step 2: Investor Examination of the EB-5 Investment

-In order to earn an EB-5 visa and a US green card, an immigrant investor must invest $500,000 or more into a project (a “New Commercial Enterprise”) which meets the requirements of the EB-5 program.
+- In order to earn an EB-5 visa and a US green card, an immigrant investor must invest $800,000 or more into a project (a “New Commercial Enterprise”) which meets the requirements of the EB-5 program.
 The investment is made based on a Private Placement Memorandum, which includes detailed information about the investment.

 Step 3: Subscribe to Invest and Pay Processing Fee

-Once he or she has decided to proceed with an investment into the Company for the EB-5 process, an investor will:
+- Once he or she has decided to proceed with an investment into the New Commercial Enterprise for the EB-5 process, an investor will:

-The Company will then work with the Investor, his or her immigration attorney and advisers and others, to provide the project-specific information the investor requires to complete his or her I-526 petition.
+- The Company will then work with the Investor, his or her immigration attorney and advisers and others, to provide the project-specific information the investor requires to complete his or her I-526 petition.

 Step 4: Accredited Investor

-Before a potential immigrant investor applies for an EB-5 visa (files an I-526 petition), he or she must transfer $500,000 to an escrow account or as otherwise instructed by the Company.
+- Before a potential immigrant investor applies for an EB-5 visa (files an I-526 petition), he or she must transfer $800,000 to an escrow account.
 These funds are invested as is described in the Private Placement Memorandum.

 Step 7: File I-526 petition

-Step 8: File I-829 Petition to Remove of Conditions to Permanent Residence (removal of conditions on green card)
+Step 11: File I-829 Petition to Remove Conditions to Permanent Residence (removal of conditions on the conditional green card)

-The Company will work to return the Investor’s investment as described in the Private Placement Memorandum.
-Although US law prohibits making any guarantee of a return of the $500,000 investment (or a return on the investment), the Private Placement Memorandum describes how the Company intends to return the investment.
-Investors in EB-5 New York State, LLC's affiliated EB-5 investment projects are being returned their investment.
+- The Company will work to return the Investor’s investment as described in the Private Placement Memorandum.
+Although US law prohibits making any guarantee of a return of the $800,000 investment (or a return on the investment), the Private Placement Memorandum describes how the Company intends to return the investment.

-Note: EB-5 New York is one of a VERY FEW Regional Center's with Immigrant Investors who are receiving a return of their investment
+- Note: EB-5 New York is one of a VERY FEW Regional Centers with Immigrant Investors who have received the full return of their investment